 Insurance commission revenue is in the form of commission generated on successful referral of an insurance application to the insurer.
-This commission is recognised at a point in time on inception of the insurance policy with the insurer which reflects when the Society has fulfilled their performance obligation.
-On the date of initial application of AASB 15, 1 July 2018, there was no impact to retained earnings of the Society.
+This commission is recognised at a point in time on inception of the insurance policy with the insurer which reflects when the Bank has fulfilled their performance obligation.